retrohacking/retrohacking.github.io/_posts/2022-08-19-the-day-ive-almost-broken-my-ubuntu.md

 Following [this guide](https://medium.com/@vikasv210/linux-booting-process-424a7d15d75) but also trivially making a reference to the name of the problem I've had, it is easy to confirm that we're in the Kernel.
 GRUB has already been executed, I've selected the kernel I want to load, and it is the moment for the kernel to load /sbin/init.
 But how we can see in the first image, there is a problem that prevents the kernel to run init, that's why we get the kernel panic and in particular the last message _"Attempted to kill init"_.

-But at this point... what if make the kernel run /bin/bash as the first process?
+But at this point... what if we make the kernel run /bin/bash as the first process?
 To do so, just access the GRUB:

 ![](/img/brokenubuntu/3-grub.jpg)

-and at this point, pressing _"e"_ on the keyboard there is the possibility to modify the command that the kernel will execute:
+and at this point, by pressing _"e"_ on the keyboard there is the possibility to modify the command that the kernel will execute:

 ![](/img/brokenubuntu/4-command.png)